Report

 A report is a document or a statement that presents information in an organized format for a specific audience and purpose.
 Although summaries of reports may be delivered orally, complete reports are usually given in the form of written documents.
 Typically reports relay information that was found or observed.
 The credible report enhances the previous beliefs while dishonest information can question the agency preparing the report.
 Reports from IPCC as IPCC reports, World Health Report and Global Gender Gap Report from World Economic Forums are few examples of reports highlighting important worldly affairs.

 Usage

-In modern business scenario, reports play a major role in the progress of business.
-Reports are the backbone to the thinking process of the establishment and they are responsible, to a great extent, in evolving an efficient or inefficient work environment.
+In a modern business scenario, reports play a major role in the progress of business.
+Reports are the backbone of the thinking process of the establishment and they are responsible, to a great extent, for evolving an efficient or inefficient work environment.

 The significance of the reports includes: